- International Camps

 Prerequisite: Level IV

 Experience student life at SFU!
 Mini University and Pre-University both offer a 2-week camp that introduces campers to various university subjects.
 Campers will learn in a dynamic classroom environment and will participate in recreational activities.

 Individual classes on each subject will be held each day.
-Approximately two hours of recreation time per day is included.
+Approximately two hours of active learning is included each day.

 The following are subjects offered this year: